 The holiday shopping season is a common time for artificial intelligence to be busy tracking your online and mobile activity.
-With every search for the perfect present and with every purchase, you’re divulging personal information about yourself, your family and friends to the Internet and this can data can be used against you later on down the track if you’re not careful.
+With every search for the perfect present and with every purchase, you’re divulging personal information about yourself, your family and friends to the Internet and this data can be used against you later on down the track if you’re not careful.

 The risk that children’s data will be sold grows each time family members shop for children online.
 It’s the same as for an adult, except the child did not check yes to the Cookies or dense user agreement.
 Privacy Parent, a resource for family data privacy, likens the privacy problem to climate change: your actions today will impact your children more than yourself.
+Purchase with a protection plan

 Marco Bellin, the founder of Privacy Parent and Datacappy, a VPN and private browser, explains that “digital spoofing” mechanisms like a Virtual Private Network (VPN) will hide a user’s identity.
 With a VPN, a user can easily search for products, interests and concerns without feeding the artificial intelligence machine about themselves or loved ones.